easyparcel/nextgen-integration-doc/AppHub/wc/wc_import_fulfilment.md

-# How do I import and fulfill my Shopify orders by using EasyParcel?
+# How do I import and fulfill my Woocommerce orders by using EasyParcel?

 This guide will walk you through Orders Fulfilment NextGen EasyParcel with Woocommerce using the **Import Version** method.
 With this integration, you'll import orders from Woocommerce into your EasyParcel account for fulfillment.